nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `filter` command involves searching and listing all entries which has a match in at least one field specified.

 Similar to [`find`](#find-feature), `filter` uses `ContainsKeywordsPredicate`, which implements the `Predicate<Person>` interface where the `test` method checks whether the data in the relevant field of a `Person` contains the specified keyword.
-The reason for implementing this feature with `Predicate<Person>` is that it can be easily used to filter the entire list of `Person` collected into java's `FilteredList`.
+The reason for implementing this feature with `Predicate<Person>` is that it can be easily used to filter the entire list of `Person` collected into Java's `FilteredList`.

-Filter was implemented on top of find to allow users to find students with fewer restrictions, as `find` only returns the students that satisfy all the specified criteria.
+Filter was implemented on top of `find` to allow users to find students with fewer restrictions, as `find` only returns the students that satisfy all the specified criteria.
-This was done to take improve the flexibility of filtering the student list, allowing the categorisation of students to be easier.
+This was done to improve the flexibility of filtering the student list, allowing the categorisation of students to be easier.

 Here is a sequence diagram showing the interactions between components when `filter n/Alice p/12345678` is run: